haraka/Haraka/docs/Connection.md

 deliver mails outbound).
 This is normally set by SMTP AUTH, or sometimes via an IP address check.

-**Important Note:** if you find yourself setting this in hook\_mail, hook\_rcpt or hook\_data, then you should use `transaction.relaying` instead as this will automatically remove the relaying permission when the transaction is reset.
-This makes it less easy (but not impossible) for you to inadvertantly make you system an open-relay.

 * connection.current\_line

 For low level use.
 Contains the current line sent from the remote end,